 - It improves your imagination

 Retirement is the perfect time to enjoy reading your books again.
-Before retirement we are often to busy to sit down, relax, and take time to read a book.
+Before retirement, we are often too busy to sit down, relax, and take time to read a book.
 Maybe you have, just like me, a list of books you still want to read.
-With more leisure in retirement you can finally start reading the books of that list!
+With more leisure in retirement, you can finally start reading the books on that list!

 #10 Start with Painting